X-Men: Second Coming: Plot

 Three and a half miles away from San Francisco, the X-Club investigate an oil rig and discover a ticking timer.
 Suddenly, it explodes, and Cyclops is certain that the X-Men's jets, the Blackbirds, have been decimated.
 Donald Pierce is found standing amid the debris and rues that he will not live to witness the decimation of the mutant race.
 Cyclops eliminates him with an optic blast and alerts the X-Men to expect an attack.
-With no teleporters, no planes, and no Cerebra, Cyclops announces that they are trapped on Utopia.
-Meanwhile, the X-Club Science team are caught in a trap of their own as they recover from the oil rig explosion.
-They are stranded just outside San Francisco and Utopia.
+With no means of transportation, Cyclops announces that they are trapped on Utopia.
+Meanwhile, the X-Club Science team are stranded just outside San Francisco and Utopia.